Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

 The response to the request will be status code 200 together with a JSON body that contains the request (i.e., challenge and statement for which the presentation is valid) together with the timestamp and block in which the verification took place.
 In case of an invalid request the HTTP status code will be in the 4** range, either 404 if credentials cannot be found, or 400 for invalid proofs or otherwise malformed requests.

-You can choose whether you want to run the hosted Concordium verifier for Mainnet (link) or `Testnet <https://web3id-verifier.testnet.concordium.com/v0/verify>`__, or whether you want to create your own verifier tool.
+You can choose whether you want to use the hosted Concordium verifier for `Mainnet <https://web3id-verifier.mainnet.concordium.software/v0/verify>`__ or `Testnet <https://web3id-verifier.testnet.concordium.com/v0/verify>`__, or whether you want to create your own verifier tool.
+Note that if you use the hosted verifier then you trust Concordium when verifying proofs.

 To create your own verifier tool, you can either build it with ``cargo`` or run it in Docker.
 The `readme file <https://github.com/Concordium/concordium-web3id/tree/main/services/web3id-verifier>`__ provides instructions for both methods.